 Is the service well-led?
+Inspected but not rated

 Leadership

 Leaders had the skills and abilities to run the service.
 However, staff did not always feel they understood and managed the priorities and issues the service faced.
 Leaders were not always visible and approachable in the service for staff.